Campus policies related to computers

 - This is used by Engineering IT for inventory purposes to help meet DNCA requirements.

-- MakeMeAdmin (Windows) or partitioned accounts (Mac)
+- MakeMeAdmin (Windows) or Privileges (Mac)

 - In required situations, this allows authorized users to elevate privileges for a brief period of time to install software or make configuration changes.
+Running as a privileged user on a regular basis is not allowed by the Division of IT.

-- Central management
+- Central management and authentication

-- JAMF for Macs
+- Macs

 - Self service installation